developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Off*** is chosen, then when the key code is sent, it is sent with the Alt keyboard state inactive.
 This will ensure that the key code is NOT interpreted as an Alt key.

-- If the value ***On*** is chosen, then when the key code is sent, it is sent with the Alt keyboard state active.
-This will ensure that the key code is interpreted as an Alt key.
+- If the value ***On*** is chosen, when the key code is sent, it is sent with the Alt keyboard state active, ensuring that the key code is interpreted as an Alt key.

-- If this Managed Configuration is not specified, then when the key code is sent, the Alt keyboard state will not be changed.
-This will cause the key to be interpreted as an Alt key or not based on the existing state.
+- If this Managed Configuration is not specified, when the key code is sent, the Alt keyboard state is not changed.
+This causes the key to be interpreted as an Alt key or not based on the existing state.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code Ctrl